-It's possible that your pelvic pain after exercising stems from an infected bladder or urinary tract, especially if you're also experiencing blood in your urine, according to "Running Times" magazine.
+It's possible that your pelvic pain after exercising stems from an infected bladder or urinary tract, especially if you're also experiencing blood in your urine.
 If this is the case, see your physician to get a prescription for antibiotics.
 In addition, in some cases, menstrual cramps can cause pelvic pain after exercising, as can inflamed joints or a muscle strain.
 Your physician can help you determine if any of these issues are causing your pain.

-If your pelvic pain after exercising continues to get worse, or if it's accompanied by gastrointestinal symptoms such as frequent diarrhea and bloating, consider testing for inflammatory bowel disease or celiac disease, according to "Running Times."
+If your pelvic pain after exercising continues to get worse, or if it's accompanied by gastrointestinal symptoms such as frequent diarrhea and bloating, consider testing for inflammatory bowel disease or celiac disease.
 Both can cause those symptoms.
 Definitely see your doctor if your pelvic pain after exercising doesn't resolve in a week or two.

 - Sports Medicine: "Exercise-Related Transient Abdominal Pain (ETAP)"